Ireland Makes OT Security Top Priority

 Courtney Schneider

 I recently had the opportunity to read Ireland’s Securing Operational Technology guidance published by their National Cyber Security Centre (NCSC).
 I am no stranger to cybersecurity standards and guidance and must say this document stands out in several ways: it is concise (9 pages in length), employs brevity and sensible language, and is organized in a very reader-friendly manner.
-It is obvious that the Irish NCSC is taking on a very complex problem a clear sense of mission.
+It is obvious that the Irish NCSC is taking on a very complex problem with a clear sense of mission.

 As the global OT cyber threat environment has evolved rapidly in recent years, Ireland has jumped to the head of the cyber-readiness queue with an overhaul of its national cybersecurity strategy.
 Amid a general uptick in cybercrime in Ireland, cybercriminals are increasingly targeting automated operations systems.
 Operational Technology (OT) attacks are likely to continue their upward trend; cyber attacks impacting physical operations or causing shut downs have skyrocketed since 2020 globally, with ransomware responsible for most attacks.
 Securing legacy OT systems remains of particular concern to the national security of countries worldwide.